troydm/shellasync.vim/README.md

 Bonus: this plugin has simple terminal emulator that is sufficient for most terminal related tasks, start it using :ShellTerminal command.
        You can also start any programming language REPL in it and connect any vim buffer to directly send code from that buffer to REPL using :ShellSelect and :ShellSend commands.

 Platform:
     only unix based operating systems are supported

 Requirements:
-    vim 7.3 with atleast 569 patchset included and compiled with python support
+    vim 7.3 with atleast 569 patchset included and compiled with python3 or python support

 Screenshot
 ----------